mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 # plugin-docs

-Output plugin that publishes a novel as a website.
+An output plugin that publishes a novel as a website.

 ## output